Banerjee Education Foundation

 Dr Shonali Banerjee

-Dr. Shonali Banerjee serves as a Program Consultant for the Banerjee Education Foundation and is currently the Research Development Officer at Queen Mary University of London.
+Dr. Shonali Banerjee serves as a Program Consultant for the Banerjee Education Foundation and is currently a Research Associate at the Centre for Strategic Philanthropy at Judge Business School, University of Cambridge.
 Shonali completed her PhD in International Development at the University of Sussex, studying the effects of philanthropic crowdfunding platforms on non-governmental organizations (NGOs) in India.
 Before returning to academia, she spent 5 years working for international development and education organizations in the United States, Thailand, and Cambodia.
 As Program Consultant for the Banerjee Education Foundation, Shonali looks forward to supporting American and international NGOs in providing education access to underserved communities.

 See the projects we have supported so far